mosryx/phasma/secondary-evidence.md

 The **Banshee** can drop a player's sanity by 15% if the player walks toward it while it performs a signing event.

+Being within 10 meters of a **Phantom** while in pseudo line-of-sight during ghost events and hunts will reduce the player's sanity by 0.5%/s.